Azure-Samples/app-gateway-ingress-controller/README.md

     az role assignment create --assignee $AppID --role Contributor --scope /subscriptions/$SUBSCRIPTIONID
     ```

-3. Use the JSON output of the last command as a secret named `AZURE_CREDENTIALS` in the Github repository settings ( Settings -> Secrets -> Add New Secret ).
+3. Use the JSON output of the "Create a Service Principal with User Access Administrator role" as a secret named `AZURE_CREDENTIALS` in the Github repository settings ( Settings -> Secrets -> Add New Secret ).

+    **Note:** The Service Principle clientId and clientSecret is in the JSON output as 'appId' and 'password' respectively.
     ```json
       {
         "clientId": "<GUID>",